Evanlab02/HomePortalV2/documentation/docs/installation.md

 - [Jellyfin](./dependencies/jellyfin.md)
 - [acme.sh](./dependencies/acme.md)

 NOTE: Please ensure you read the acme.sh documentation as this will tell you how to setup certs manually.
-This is done as this project is run on a tailscale network and I trust people are running on some private network/vpn like service so automatic certificate management probably does not cut it.
+This is done as this project is assumed to be run on some private network/vpn like service so automatic certificate management probably does not cut it.

 ## Installation